Loh Kean Yew: 2021: Rise to World Champion

 Loh qualified for the 2020 Summer Olympics after placing 18th in the Race to Tokyo men's singles rankings.
 He was the flag bearer for Singapore during the Parade of Nations.
 In July 2021, Loh was eliminated from the Olympics in the group stage; he won a match against Aram Mahmoud in straight games, and lost to Jonatan Christie, the seventh seed, in a closely-contested rubber game.

 From August 2021, Loh attended a one-month training camp in Dubai arranged by Denmark's Olympic badminton champion Viktor Axelsen, joining Axelsen and fellow players Toby Penty from England, Brian Yang from Canada, Felix Burestedt from Sweden, Lakshya Sen from India, as well as teenagers Axel Parkhoi and Marcus Viscovich from Denmark.
 There were 12 training sessions per week, with a training style similar to interval training with 90-second drills, said Loh.
 Loh followed this with three weeks of training with France's national badminton squad at INSEP near Paris.

 In mid-October 2021, Loh (world no. 41) took part in the Dutch Open as the second seed.
 Loh won the tournament by prevailing in the finals 21–12, 21–16 over top seed Lakshya Sen (world no. 25), Loh's former training partner.
 It was Loh's first tournament victory since 2019; the win netted him S$1,900.
-In late October 2021, Loh participated in the 2021 Denmark Open but was eliminated in the first round by a 19–21, 14–21 score to Viktor Axelsen (world no. 2), Loh's former training partner.

-Also in late October 2021, Loh took part in the 2021 French Open where he defeated Malaysian Lee Zii Jia (world no. 8) by a score of 24–22, 21–14 in the first round, but then lost to Lakshya Sen in the next round 17–21, 13–21.
-Loh's coach Kelvin Ho said on this loss that it "was not the first time Kean Yew had let comments on social media or his own expectations get to him", stating that he told Loh that his "mentality wasn't right - you may think you are there, but you are not there yet", reminding Loh to focus on "processes and routines" instead of "what the final result should be".
-Ho further stated that Loh had been "pressured" after reading many congratulatory messages on social media after he defeated Lee, but Loh "learned his lesson well and very quickly", and in the next tournament onwards, Loh stayed away from social media, including a social media blackout during the BWF World Championships later that year.